hyvonhan/Kyykka-Data-API/meetings.md

 *List here the actions points discussed with assistants*

 * Write the test code for API
-* Comment your code and remove the comments to right place
+* Comment your code and replace the comments to right place DONE
 * Remove ID from MatchCollection and ThrowCollection.
    * Remove ID also from schema
-   *
 * Models, what happens when DELETE

 ### Comments from staff